Mat-Gug/energy-churn-prediction/README.md

 2. **Feature Mapping**: Replacing hashed categorical values with more human-readable labels.
 3. **Data Cleaning**: This involves several data quality checks.
     - Removing duplicate rows.
-    - Checking for negative values in numerical columns.
+    - Checking for negative values in some numeric columns.
     - Ensuring data consistency for features like `has_gas` and `cons_gas_12m`.
     - Identifying and handling invalid date sequences.
     - Verifying margin constraints for energy pricing.

     All these potential redundant or inconsistent rows are saved to separate csv files for further investigation, if needed.
 4. **Missing Value Analysis**: Reporting and saving columns with missing values.
 5. **Saving Cleaned Data**: Exporting processed data for further analysis.